-- Local community: Students may visit a local dairy farm.
-If there are no farms in your local area, reach out to your local extension office to see if an agent or a farmer would virtually visit your classroom. - Students with special needs (language/reading/auditory/visual): Students should be able to use calculators or have support to determine the ounces that will match the percentages needed of each of the categories or could be paired with another student as partners to create the TMR.
-Students who may be color-blind will need to have the colors of the charts labeled for each category. - Extra support: Support for students with math challenges should be provided. - Extensions: Students may complete the ration formulation using a Pearson square (pir.sa.gov.au/\\data/assets/pdf\file/0009/272871/Ration\formulation\ using\the\Pearson\Square.pdf) to figure out the value of the crude protein from two different grains.
+- Local community: Students may visit a local dairy farm or compare different varieties of milk and milk alternatives (soy, oat, almond, etc) to compare nutrition labels and determine which alternatives are best. - Students with special needs (language/reading/auditory/visual): Students should be able to use calculators or have support to determine the ounces that will match the percentages needed of each of the categories or could be paired with another student as partners to create the TMR.
+Students who may be color-blind will need to have the colors of the charts labeled for each category. - Extra support: Support for students with math challenges should be provided. - Extensions: Students may complete the ration formulation using a Pearson square (pir.sa.gov.au/data/assets/pdf_file/0009/272871/Ration_formulation using_the_Pearson_Square.pdf) to figure out the value of the crude protein from two different grains.